lebrice/SimpleParsing/README.md

 Do you ever find youself stuck with an endless list of command-line arguments, say, when specifying all the hyper-parameters of your ML model?
 Well, say no more, here's something to make your life just a little bit easier!

 `simple-parsing` uses python 3.7's amazing [dataclasses](https://docs.python.org/3/library/dataclasses.html) to allow you to define your arguments in a simple, elegant, and object-oriented way.
-When applied to a dataclass, the `ParseableFromCommandLine` base-class enables creating instances of that class automatically from the provided command-line arguments.
+Simply replace the
 ## Documentation: [SimpleParse Wiki](https://github.com/lebrice/SimpleParsing/wiki)

 ## installation